alexey-ernest/auction-game/README.md

 ## How to Run
-The easies way to run it inside Docker container.
+The easiest way to run it inside Docker container.

 To build docker image, type:
 ```